gestalt-config/gestalt/README.md

 #### Tags
 The API also supports tagged configuration, where providing a tag will retrieve configs that match the specific tags or fallback to the default of no tags.
-You can implement profiles or enviroments using tags.
+You can implement profiles or environments using tags.

 ```java
  <T> T getConfig(String path, T defaultVal, Class<T> klass, Tags tags);